-Most mitochondrial proteins in aerobic ciliates are encoded by the macronuclear genome (the somatic, polyploid genome of ciliates that is transcribed to produce functional proteins) and are synthesised by cytosolic ribosomes before being targeted to mitochondria (Smith, et al. 2007).
-To identify nuclear-encoded mitochondrial genes to complement the new organelle genome data, we analysed the single-cell transcriptome datasets (Supplementary Table 1) generated for C. porcatum, M. contortus and P. frontata in detail.
-Proteins were predicted as functioning in hydrogenosomes either based on their inferred homology with mitochondrial proteins from related organisms, including the ciliate with the beststudied mitochondria, Tetrahymena thermophila (Smith, et al. 2007), or on the presence of mitochondrial targeting signals (MTS) (predicted as described in Methods).
+Most mitochondrial proteins in aerobic ciliates are encoded by the macronuclear genome (the somatic, polyploid genome of ciliates that is transcribed to produce functional proteins) and are synthesized by cytosolic ribosomes before being targeted to mitochondria (Smith et al. 2007).
+To identify nuclear-encoded mitochondrial genes to complement the new organelle genome data, we analyzed the single-cell transcriptome data sets (supplementary table Supplementary Material online) generated for C. porcatum, M. contortus, and P. frontata in detail.
+Proteins were predicted as functioning in hydrogenosomes either based on their inferred homology with mitochondrial proteins from related organisms, including the ciliate with the best-studied mitochondria, Te. thermophila (Smith et al. 2007), or on the presence of mitochondrial-targeting signals (MTS) (predicted as described in Materials and Methods).
 The combined data, with the caveat that they are still likely to provide incomplete coverage of individual proteomes, provide insights into the similarities and differences between hydrogenosomes from three phylogenetically distinct anaerobic ciliates.
-The smaller single-cell transcriptome datasets (Supplementary Table 1) generated for N. ovalis, M. es, M. striatus and T. finlayi, were used to identify putative hydrogenosome proteins including FeFe-hydrogenase, pyruvate ferredoxin oxidoreductase (PFO), pyruvate:NADP+ oxidoreductase (PNO) and the 24 kDa and 51 kDa subunits of complex I. These proteins sequences were included in the phylogenetic analyses (Figure 4).
+The smaller single-cell transcriptome data sets (supplementary table 1, Supplementary Material online) generated for N. ovalis, M. es, M. striatus, and T. finlayi were used to identify putative hydrogenosome proteins including FeFehydrogenase, pyruvate:ferredoxin oxidoreductase (PFO), pyruvate:NADP+ oxidoreductase (PNO) and the 24- and 51-kDa subunits of complex I. These protein sequences were included in phylogenetic analyses (fig. 4).